ArduPilot/ardupilot_wiki/common/source/docs/common-vrgimbal.rst

    -  Download the latest driver from
       `here <http://www.radionav.it/virtualrobotix/fwtools/maple_usb_serial_win.zip>`__
       and unzip it to somewhere convenient on your computer
-   -  In the device manager, right-mouse-button-click on the the Maple driver and select "Update Driver Software", then "Browse my computer for driver software" and select the folder where you unzipped the driver.
+   -  In the device manager, right-mouse-button-click on the Maple driver and select "Update Driver Software", then "Browse my computer for driver software" and select the folder where you unzipped the driver.
 Windows 8 machines may complain because the